janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

                # highlight-add-end
      ```

-     Use the configured scheduler inside the `packages/backend/src/plugins/catalog.ts` as follows:
+     Then use the configured scheduler by adding the following to the `packages/backend/src/plugins/catalog.ts`:

      ```ts title="packages/backend/src/plugins/catalog.ts"
      /* highlight-add-start */